Creating a progress bar in Python using carriage returns

 import sys, time def prog_bar(length=100): for i in range(length): sys.stdout.write('#'*i + 'r') sys.stdout.flush() time.sleep(0.01) for i in range(4): prog_bar()

-(Actually, print() uses sys.stdout internally.)
+(In fact, print() uses sys.stdout internally.)

-import time space = '.' bar = '-|/' length = 100 printset = (('{0}{1}r'.format (space*(i-length//2) if i > length//2 else '', bar[i%4]), time.sleep(0.05)) for i in range(length)) for i in printset: print(i[0], end='') print(' '*length , end='r')
+import time space = '.' bar = '-|/' length = 100 printset = (('{0}{1}r'.format (space*(i-length//2) if i > length//2 else '', bar[i%4]), time.sleep(0.05)) for i in range(length)) for i in printset: print(i[0], end='') print(' '*length, end='r')

-Please expand and play with it.
+Please try expanding it and playing around with it.

 If you want to consult a development professional